 What does the Global Surge Team do?

-The team supports our Movement in the following areas: project management, food security and livelihoods, logistics, cash assistance and information management.
+The team supports our Movement in the following areas: project management, food security and livelihoods, logistics, cash assistance, community engagement and accountability, and information management.

 Each member of the team can be deployed for up to three months at a time, depending on the need.
-In the last twelve months, members of the Global Surge Team deployed on twenty one occasion
+In 2022, members of the Global Surge Team deployed 37 times.

 The Global Surge Team is always supportive, finding solutions when we really need them.British Red Cross South and East Africa regional team.

 Anywhere they are needed across the Red Cross and Red Crescent network.
 The team were deploys on site and remotely across numerous countries in support of British Red Cross and International Federation of the Red Cross operations.